-- Have difficulty sustaining attention in tasks or play activities
+- have difficulty sustaining attention in tasks or play activities

-- Not seem to listen when spoken to directly
+- not seem to listen when spoken to directly

-- Not follow through on instructions
+- not follow through on instructions

-- Have difficulty organising tasks and activities
+- have difficulty organising tasks and activities

-- Avoid, dislike or be unwilling to do tasks that need continuing mental effort (such as school work or homework)
+- avoid, dislike or be unwilling to do tasks that need continuing mental effort (such as school work or homework)

-- Lose things needed for tasks or activities (such as toys, school assignments, pencils, books or tools)
+- lose things needed for tasks or activities (such as toys, school assignments, pencils, books or tools)

-- Be easily distracted
+- be easily distracted

-- Be forgetful in daily activities.
+- be forgetful in daily activities.

 Hyperactivity-impulsivity criteria for diagnosing ADHD

-- Fidget with their hands or feet or squirm in their seat
+- fidget with their hands or feet or squirm in their seat

-- Leave their seat in the classroom or in other situations in which remaining seated is expected
+- leave their seat in the classroom or in other situations in which remaining seated is expected

-- Run about or climb excessively in inappropriate situations
+- run about or climb excessively in inappropriate situations

-- Have difficulty playing or taking part in leisure activities quietly
+- have difficulty playing or taking part in leisure activities quietly

-- Be ‘on the go’ or act as if ‘driven by a motor’
+- be ‘on the go’ or act as if ‘driven by a motor’

-- Blurt out answers before questions have been completed
+- answer before questions have been completed

-- Have difficulty waiting in turn
+- have difficulty waiting in turn

 Other criteria for diagnosing ADHD

-Other criteria may include:
+Other criteria for diagnosing ADHD may include:

-- Some hyperactive-impulsive or inattentive symptoms that caused impairment before the child reached the age of seven years
+- some hyperactive-impulsive or inattentive symptoms that caused impairment before the child reached the age of seven years

-- Some impairment from the symptoms in two or more settings, such as at school and at home
+- impairment from the symptoms in two or more settings, such as at school and at home

 Types of ADHD